hirosystems/stacks.js/docs/overview.md

 There are two main ways developers build applications on the Stacks blockchain:

-- 🔒 **Without Direct Private Key Access**: For example a web app that allows users to interact with the Stacks blockchain using their Stacks wallet (browser extension or mobile).
+- 🔒 **Without Direct Private Key Access**: For example, a web app that allows users to interact with the Stacks blockchain using their Stacks wallet (browser extension or mobile).
 Read More in the Connect Guide
 - 🔑 **With Private Key Access**: For example, managing funds with the Stacks.js CLI, building a backend (which can sign transactions directly).

 Most users interact via their favorite Stacks wallet.